The Hills Have Eyes Part II (1984)

 Review:

-This film begins with the star of the previous film, played by Robert Houston, speaking with his psychiatrist, played by David Nichols.
-He is recounting some of the traumatic events which we see through flashbacks.
-Nichols informs us that Houston has been very successful in the moto-cross business and there is a race coming up where he will unveil his new fuel he has created.
-The problem is that Houston is having issues dealing with the race being in the desert.
-He is worried about what happened last time happening again.
+This starts by bringing back one of our survivors, Bobby (Robert Houston) while in is a session of therapy.
+His psychiatrist is played by David Nichols.
+He is recounting the traumatic events which we see through flashbacks.
+The doctor informs us that Bobby is successful in the moto-cross business and there is a race coming up where he will unveil the new fuel he has created.
+The problem is that Bobby is terrified of going to his race, since it takes place in the desert.
+He is worried about what happened last time will happen again.

 We then shift to a woman sleeping.
-She wakes up to find she is alone in her bed.
-She is blind and is played by Tamara Stafford.
-Driving up on his dirt bike is Kevin Spirtas.
-He is wearing a mask and he moves around the building with a ladder.
-He climbs in through the second floor window, trying to scare her.
+She wakes up to find she is alone.
+We learn that her name is Cass (Tamra Stafford) and she’s blind.
+Driving up on his dirt-bike is Roy (Kevin Spirtas).
+He wears a mask and he moves around the building with a ladder.
+He climbs in through the second-floor window, trying to scare Cass.
 She is already up and knows it is him.
+Her senses are heightened and this plays in later.

 They then go to his racing team’s garage.
-There we meet John Laughlin, who goes by the name Hulk in the film.
-They go inside where we meet another member, Willard E. Pugh.
-The next to arrive is Peter Frechette.
+There we meet Hulk (John Laughlin).
+They go inside where we meet with Foster (Willard E. Pugh).
+They talk about the plan for the new fuel and how they’ll unveil it at the race.
+The next to arrive is Harry (Peter Frechette).
 He drives up while riding a wheelie and crashes.
-A bus then comes next with Colleen Riley, who is dating Frechette, Penny Johnson Jerald, who is dating Pugh, and Janus Blythe.
-Blythe is back in her role as Ruby, but she is going by Rachel now.
-She points out that Houston is struggling with today.
-Spirtas offers to speak with him.
+A bus then comes next with Jane (Colleen Riley), who is dating Harry.
+There’s also Sue (Penny Johnson Jerald) who is with Foster.
+Last is Ruby (Janus Blythe), but she is going by Rachel now.
+She points out that Bobby is struggling with today.
+Roy offers to speak with him.
+They can see how visibly terrified he is.
+Rachel will go in his stead.

 The bus then hits the road.
-They first stop by a dog kennel to collect the surviving dog from the previous film, Beast.
+Their first stop is to a dog kennel to collect the surviving dog from the previous film, Beast.
 They also collect money from a woman there as Beast is being used for a stud.
+This will pay the entrance fees to the race.

-The problem they run into is that they are behind schedule and Pugh points out that they forgot about Daylight Saving’s Time ending yesterday so they are behind much more.
-The group suggests they use Frechette’s method, shortcut to make it.
-Blythe is against it, but they convince her it will be fine.
-What makes matters worse for her is that Frechette is making jokes about what is bothering Houston, not realizing who Blythe is.
+They hit the road but ran into a new problem.
+They’re behind schedule when Foster points out that they forgot about Daylight Saving’s Time ending yesterday.
+The group suggests they use Harry’s method, which is a shortcut to make it.
+Rachel is against it, but they convince her it will be fine.
+What makes matters worse for her is that Harry is making jokes about the family who had the run-in with the cannibal family, not realizing that it was Bobby and Rachel.

-In the desert Frechette thinks he sees a flash, but can’t be sure.
+In the desert, Harry thinks he sees a flash, but can’t be sure.
 They end up finding a random sign that is welcoming them.
-They come upon what they believe to be an abandoned mine.
-They have to stop as the road busted a hole in their gas tank and they are pretty much on empty.
+It is misspelled though.
+This road takes them to an abandoned mine.
+They stop as the road busted a hole in their gas tank and they’re on empty.
 As they investigate, they see that someone has been there.
+Rachel fears it is her family, but the others laugh it out.
+They do learn the truth and that she might be more correct than they realize.